DerenB/Markdown-Notes/ProgrammingNotes/Blender/GameDevNotes.md

 - Metallic: 0 No Metal -> 1 All Metal
 - Roughness: 0 Smooth -> 1 Rough

+### Material Slots

+- Select the Slot drop down to add more slots
+- Assign material to slot
+- In Edit Mode, select part of object
+- Select the slot, click assign

 # Light

 ### Settings